 Maria was born and raised in the greater Seattle area.
 She has worn many hats since then from Natural History Tour Guide in Denali National Park to Wellness Center Coordinator for the San Francisco Unified School District.
 She double-majored in Spanish and Anthropology at Western Washington University and played on the Women’s Lacrosse team.
 After some exploratory years in Alaska and Crested Butte, CO, Maria set off to earn a Master’s Degree in Women’s and Children’s Health from Boston University.
-Maria believes that the many benefits of learning a second language are clear and has adopted the OLA (Organic Language Acquisition) method.
+Maria believes that the many benefits of learning a second language are clear and has adopted the OWL (Organic World Language) method.
 She has taken her classes beyond the textbooks and worksheets to an atmosphere where each student is authentically engaged in language acquisition through hands-on, interactive activities.
 Maria enjoys many of the amazing outdoor activities that a mountain lifestyle provides as well as gardening, reading, playing the fiddle, yoga, dancing, and her greatest love is her family.
 Her husband is a creative Architectural Designer and they have two curious, fun-loving kids who are constantly teaching them important life lessons.